-Reference should be made to the Company's significant accounting policies contained in Note 2 of the Company's consolidated financial statements for the three and year ended December 31, 2012.
+Reference should be made to the Company's significant accounting policies contained in Note 2 of the Company's condensed consolidated interim financial statements for the three months ended March 31, 2013.
 These accounting policies can have a significant impact on the financial performance and financial position of the Company.